ROCm/rocSOLVER/docs/source/userguide_clients.rst

 Benchmarking rocSOLVER
 ==================================

-``rocsolver-bench`` runs any rocSOLVER function with random data of the specified dimensions; it compares the computed results, and provides basic performance information (as for now, execution times).
+``rocsolver-bench`` runs any rocSOLVER function with random data of the specified dimensions.
+It provides basic performance information (i.e. execution times), and can compare the computed results with `NETLib LAPACK <https://www.netlib.org/lapack/>`_ on the CPU.

 Calling the rocSOLVER bench client with the --help flag